 When I was still a student, my biggest skincare concern were my pores and blackheads.
 Except later on I learned those weren’t blackheads, but actually sebaceous filaments, which are a normal part of everyone’s skin.
 Still, they were pesky and I wanted to get rid of them nonetheless.

-1 | Using a clay mask regularly in the shower
+1. Using a clay mask regularly in the shower

 A deep cleaning clay/mud mask is great for helping draw out the sebum and dirt in your pores, aka the sebaceous filaments.
-My favorite is the non-drying Peter Thomas Roth Irish Moor Mud Mask, but the Tammy Fender Epi-Peel* is also a nice option and contains micro exfoliants.
-I use these once a week on my nose, forehead, and chin right before I shower, allowing the shower steam to help further loosen up all that gunk.
+My favorite is the non-drying Peter Thomas Roth Irish Moor Mud Mask, but for serious pore clearing actions I swear by the Kiehl’s Rare Earth Deep Pore Cleaning Mud Mask.

-2 | Using a gentle salicylic or mandelic acid treatment
+2. Using a gentle salicylic or mandelic acid treatment

 Dr. Wu’s Intensive Renewal Serum is still my gold standard when it comes to mandelic acids.
-Despite the higher actives % it’s still gentler than the By Wishtrend Mandelic Acid Toner, and definitely more effective.
+Despite the higher actives % it’s way gentler than the By Wishtrend Mandelic Acid Toner, and definitely more effective.
 I’ll use this maybe once a week or every other week in place of the COSRX.

-3 | Using retinol regularly in my routine
+3. Using retinol regularly in my routine

-Retinol is the anti-aging gold standard, but it’s also great at unclogging pores by increasing our skin cell turnover rate.
+Retinol is the anti-aging gold standard, but it’s also great at treating pores by increasing our skin cell turnover rate.
 I use the stronger tretinoin as part of my Curology prescription every other night alternating with the COSRX and over time I’ve noticed my pores appear smaller and with less gunk in them.

 If you prefer something less irritating and more accessible, look for retinol based products which are available without prescription.
 They often include other hydrating and skin repairing ingredients to offset retinol’s potential skin-molting side effects, which make these great all-around serums.

 The most important thing…cleansing

 When doing the second cleanse, I like gently press my nose area to get the cleanser into the pores as much as possible.
-Think of your nose like a sponge, which gets the cleanser into the sponge better, rubbing the surface of the sponge, or pressing into it?
+Think of your nose like a sponge: which gets the cleanser into the sponge better?
+Rubbing the surface of the sponge, or pressing into it?

 Gently pressing your cleanser into your skin can help improve the efficacy of your cleansers.